 Contrary to their name and what some people believe, German Shepherds do NOT make good stock protection dogs.
 The two best breeds are the Great Pyrenees and Bernese Mountain Dogs, both of which were bred to keep off wolves.
 Bear in mind that both of these count as giant breeds and Great Pyrs in particular tend towards a shorter lifespan.
 Also, there are some lines of Great Pyr that have temperament faults - and the last thing you want is a 120 pound dog that is aggressive towards humans or other dogs.
 However, a good Great Pyrenees will be one of the best dogs you have ever had, deeply affectionate towards his 'pack' and willing to protect you from anything...although be aware that they can and will use lethal force against other predators to do so.
 My mother-in-law's Great Pyrenees killed another dog that was about to go for her without any hesitation at all, and he was otherwise the most gentle animal imaginable.
 The other stock protection breeds are Akbash, Anatolian, Komondor, Kuvasz, Tibetan Mastiff and Maremma.

-If your problem is coyotes, then any large and intimidating dog will do.
+Any large and intimidating dog will do.
 Coyotes are natural cowards and will generally not take on any canines larger than they are.